effector/effector/docs/recipes/design-api-layer.md

 export const $isAuthorized = $token.map((token) => token !== null)
 ```

-First of all we should define basic API methods, to call our backend:
+First of all, we define basic API methods, to call our backend:

 ```ts
 import { $token } from 'features/session'